 The 16th Century to the present day.

 The Priory has a splendid Chantry Chapel built by Thomas West, 9th Lord de la Warr, Lord of the Manor of Halnaker and patron of the priory, in the 16th century.
-He was forced to exchange Boxgrove Priory for an estate in Hampshire in 1538.
-Thomas West commissioned a local artist, Lambert Barnard, to paint the ceiling of the nave with the arms and crests of his own and his wife's families, entwined with flowers and foliage.
+At the Dissolution he bought the monastic half of the church from the royal commissioners to become the parish church.
+Later he was forced to exchange his manor of Halnaker for an estate in Hampshire in 1538.
+Thomas West commissioned a local artist, Lambert Barnard, to paint the ceiling with the arms and crests of his own and his wife's families, entwined with flowers and foliage.
 Halnaker and Boxgrove remained in the possession of the Crown until they were granted to Henry Fitzalan, Earl of Arundel, in 1553.
 When he died in 1579, the property reverted to the Crown until it was sold to Sir John Morley in 1587.
 It remained in the Morley family until Sir William Morley died 1701, leaving a daughter, Mary, who married the 10th Earl of Derby.
 After her husband’s death, the Countess returned to Halnaker and-engaged in charitable work.
 Mary’s heir sold the estate to Charles, 3rd Duke of Richmond.
 He became patron of the living and the present Duke of Richmond and Gordon is our patron today.